ducc-coder/picture-in-picture-chrome-extension/README.md

 # Picture-in-Picture Chrome Extension

 A simple Chrome Extension to demonstrate the [Picture-in-Picture Web API](https://wicg.github.io/picture-in-picture/) in Chrome.
+This one ignores everything, so you can watch everything!
+Including Hulu.

-Get it on the Chrome Web Store at https://chrome.google.com/webstore/detail/hkgfoiooedgoejojocmhlaklaeopbecg
+To Download, just download the
 <img src="https://raw.githubusercontent.com/beaufortfrancois/picture-in-picture-chrome-extension/master/screenshot.png">

 ## Configuration